Andylamz/mern-fullstack/README.md

 # MERN Product Store

-This is a full stack product management application built with the MERN stack: - MongoDB Atlas - Express - React (Vite) - Node.js
-The app allows users to create, read, update and delete (CRUD) products with name, price, and image URL.
-All data is stored remotely on MongoDB Atlas
+This is a full stack product management application built with the MERN stack: MongoDB Atlas, Express, React (Vite), Node.js The app allows users to create, read, update and delete (CRUD) products with name, price, and image URL.
+All data is stored remotely on MongoDB Atlas.
+Built with RTK Query, animated loading states, and fully responsive design.

 ## Features